torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 common).
 It has been reported that these drives can make reading errors at these high speeds, reducing the speed can prevent data loss in these circumstances.
-Finally, some of these drives can make an annoyingly loud noise, which a lower speed may reduce.
+Finally, some of these drives can make an anyesyingly loud yesise, which a lower speed may reduce.

 This function specifies the speed at which data is read or audio is played back.
 The value of *speed* specifies the head-speed of the